nathanclairmonte/foldup/README.md

 - [x] Facilitate estimating the number of tokens in the output file
 - [x] Rename to `foldup` (I think?).
 Sounds nicer lol and easier to type `foldup` than `fold-cli` like i have it rn
 - [x] Update README with installation and usage instructions
+- [ ] Add an `--only-tree` flag to only generate just the project tree and not the file contents
 - [ ] Faciliate glob patterns for excluding files in config or `.foldignore`
 - [ ] Add `--version` flag
 - [ ] Sort list of output files by size (number of lines? number of chars or tokens?)